What is RefWorks?

 Alumni may access RefWorks via refworks.com using the group code above.
 New alumni should change their account status to "Alumni" within RefWorks under Tools > Update User Information.

 - Group Code: If you are prompted to login by first proving a subscriber group code, enter: RWUnWiMil

-- Popup note: You may need to turn off any pop-up window blockers in your browser to use the "Direct Import" option.
+- Popup note: You may need to turn off any pop-up window blockers in your browser to do this.